drjp81/jobanalyzer/README.md

 ## 14. About Performance.

-For reference a GTX 3080 GPU with **`qwen2.5:7b-instruct`** returns answers at a rate, per job, one per 20 seconds.
+For reference a GTX 3080 GPU with **`qwen2.5:7b-instruct`** returns answers at a rate, per job, one per 4 seconds.
+Or 2 seconds for the smaller model.
-A GTX 1660 Super or a GTX 1650 mobile gets you about 45 seconds per job with a model half that size (**`llama3.2:3b-instruct-q6_K`**).
+A GTX 1660 Super or a GTX 1650 mobile gets you about 30 seconds per job with a model half that size (**`llama3.2:3b-instruct-q6_K`**).
 And the `reliability` if that model is lower.
 Its scoring is sometime more, flakey.
 So review the data carefully.
+Double the mode size, and the processing time doubles as well.

+With larger models, bigger contexts are available.

->Note: don't be surprised if the read rate slows down after a few automated job reviews.
+>Note: don't be surprised if the read rate slows down after a few automated job reviews using AnythingLLM.
 A moving `context window` is created in the workspace and the chat bot reuses it.
 So this data is also `considered` by the LLM.
 It will grow a bit, then stabilize.
-So if you got a quick reponse for the first few rows, it may double.
+So if you got a quick reponse for the first few rows, it may double. **`qwen2.5:7b-instruct`** Allows for contexts of 32768 tokens.
+We suggest pairing down you resume to about two pages, in plain text.
+(Roughly 8-10kb) and keeping the tokens at 8192 tokens.
+Increase them if you are having issues with the job descrption or weird errors.
+For the video cards quoted above, they easily support 32768 according to our tests.

 ## Credits
 This project includes code or inspiration from open-source projects: